NicoHood/SecureLoader/Readme.md

 3. Receive next firmware page from the PC and verify the page checksum
 4. Abort if the checksum is invalid
 5. Flash the valid page
-6. Veryfy the whole firmware checksum
+6. Verify the whole firmware checksum
 7. Abort and delete the whole firmware if the checksum is invalid
 8. Write new firmware identifier and new firmware counter